jwyang/JULE.torch/README.md

 If you find our code is useful in your researches, please consider citing:

     @inproceedings{yangCVPR2016joint,
-        Author = {Jianwei Yang and Devi Parikh and Dhruv Batra}, Title = {Joint Unsupervised Learning of Deep Representations and Image Clusters}, Booktitle = {IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, Year = {2016}
+        Author = {Yang, Jianwei and Parikh, Devi and Batra, Dhruv}, Title = {Joint Unsupervised Learning of Deep Representations and Image Clusters}, Booktitle = {IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, Year = {2016}